-When it comes to desserts, rich and creamy is the name of the games.
-Nothing makes nibbling more fun than homemade black forest brownies, decadent double chocolate chip cookies, decorated cupcakes or fruit laden pies.
+When it comes to desserts, rich and creamy is the name of the game.
+Nothing makes nibbling more fun than homemade black forest brownies, decadent double chocolate chip cookies, decorated cupcakes, or fruit-laden pies.
 Any high-fat, high-calorie sweet is perfect for mid-quarter snacking.

 Research on drinks and more

 What’s a super bowl without some drinks?
-Ever see a festivity where people are drinking out of the same plastic colored cups and they don’t know which drink is theirs?
+Ever been to a party where people are drinking out of the same plastic colored cups and they don’t know which drink is theirs?
 Give them all name tags!
 Use mason jars or white label tape and create your church football seams.
 Perfect for soda, juice, iced tea, and water so your fans can stay hydrated!

-5. Super Bowls Challenge – Games and Activities
+5. Super Bowl Challenge – Games and Activities

 American Football is a national past-time for most Americans and the most famous football game is the Superbowl!
 It is a great opportunity to tackle a few games with your church’s youth while you score a few goals for the Church.